Ivana Španović

-Ivana Španović (Ивана Шпановић, /sh/; formerly Vuleta, Вулета; born 10 May 1990) is a Serbian long jumper and triple jumper, the 2023 World champion, a two-time World indoor champion, a two-time European champion, a three-time European indoor champion and a five-time Diamond League Trophy Winner.
+Ivana Španović (Ивана Шпановић, /sh/; formerly Vuleta (from September 2021 to December 2023), Вулета; born 10 May 1990) is a Serbian long jumper and triple jumper.
+She is the 2023 World champion, a two-time World indoor champion, a two-time European champion, a three-time European indoor champion and a five-time Diamond League Trophy Winner.
 Considering her achievements and longevity, Ivana Španović is regarded as one of the greatest female long jumpers of all time, with her indoor 7.24m jump ranked 3rd in all-time records.

 In 2013, Španović became the first Serbian track and field athlete to win a medal at the World Championships in Athletics.
 In 2018, she became the first Serbian track and field athlete to win a senior gold medal at the World Indoor Championships in Athletics.
 In 2023, she became the first Serbian track and field athlete to win a senior gold medal at the World Outdoor Championship in Athletics.
 During her 15 years long career, she successfully claimed both outdoor and indoor European and World titles.
 She is the Serbian record holder in the long jump, indoors and outdoors, and also she is the national indoor record holder in the 60 metres and in the pentathlon.
 Her coach is Goran Obradović and she is a member of the Vojvodina Athletic Club, based in Novi Sad.